wanghaisheng/responsive-landing-page-starter/content/blog/en/two-way-messaging-on-zendesk-with-vonage-messages-api.md

 Emailing your customers about Zendesk ticket updates not working well enough?
 Reach out to your users on SMS or, better yet, on WhatsApp!

 ## We’ll be using

 * Vonage messages API,
 * Zendesk triggers/automations,
 * A sample application as a middle layer.
-Here is the [available GitHub SDK](https://github.com/Vonage-Community/tutorial-messagesAPI-nodejs-vonageZendesk) (in collaboration with [Toni Kuschan](mailto:toni.kuschan@vonage.com))
+Here is the [available GitHub SDK](https://github.com/Vonage-Community/tutorial-messagesAPI-nodejs-vonageZendesk) (developed in collaboration with [Toni Kuschan](https://www.linkedin.com/in/kuschan))

 ## Objective